po-strikes25/Library-Management-System/README.md

 *  _SQL_
 *  _REST API's_

+<p align="justify"> The project intends to create an easy-to-use Library Management System, wherein *issue* of books, available in the Library, to the students, their *return*, and subsequent management of such data in the form of *transactions* (entity), in the database, is facilitated to the user with much ease.
+The project utilizes industry-level framewok and software development techniques. </p>

-The project focuses on showcasing expertise in modern industry-level framewok and software development techniques.
-RESTFull API's created for creation and updating of library card of a particular student and issues and returns of a book represented in the form of transactions, also a periodic API using "Scheduler" to send Email and SMS to students as reminder for book return.
+<p align="justify"> REST-Full API's are created for creation of library card of a particular student, and its updating based on book issue and returns.
+Also, an API has been built using "JavaMailSender" to send automatic email to the students upon issuance of books. </p>

+**Database** : MySQL

+**Project executed in** : MySQL and PostgreSQL

-Data Base MySql , data manipulation (CRUD operations) to update data in DB using JPA/Hibernate defined methods and manual SQL queries and used DBeaver for visual representation of database and Swagger as an UI(user Interface).
+**CRUD ops** : To update data in DB using JPA/Hibernate (ORM) and verification via hardcoded SQL queries.

+*Additional* : DBeaver used for visual representation of database

 <h2 align="left"> Build UI : Swagger </h2>